- Undergraduate Students

-- Glenda Bailey OBE − Editor-in-Chief, Harper's Bazaar.
+- Glenda Bailey OBE − editor-in-chief of Harper's Bazaar.

 - Lawrence Dallaglio OBE − international rugby player.

-- Jonathan Asherson − Regional Director SE Asia, Rolls-Royce.
+- Jonathan Asherson − regional director for south east Asia, Rolls-Royce.

-- Brian O’Rourke − Chief Composites Engineer, Williams F1 Engineering Ltd.
+- Brian O’Rourke − chief composites engineer for Williams F1 Engineering Ltd.

 - Sophie Hulme − designer with her own label.